-Don't buy the hype about insulating paint, it doesn't work.
-This is snake oil in its truest form.
+No, it doesn't work.
+Don't buy the hype about insulating paint, this is snake oil in its truest form.

 No matter that engineers and architects long ago debunked it, insulating paint still occasionally finds its way into buildings.
 Powdered ceramic chips that can be added to any paint are said to reflect heat in or out of a building and reduce heat loss by staggering amounts.

 I was under the impression that this had been successfully exposed as a fraud, until a mention of it recently came up.
 All it took was a quick Google search to find a supplier more than willing to extole its virtues.
 So it's still out there, and clearly in need of a fresh rant.